A. M. Khanwilkar: Career

 Khanwilkar was enrolled as an advocate on 10 February 1982.
 He joined the chamber of Advocate Prafulachandra M Pradhan at Mulund.
 He practiced on civil, criminal and constitutional sides before the subordinate courts, tribunals and High Court of Judicature at Bombay on the appellate side and original side.
 He also practiced exclusively in the Supreme Court of India from July 1984.

 He was appointed an additional judge of the Bombay High Court on 29 March 2000 and confirmed as permanent judge on 8 April 2002.

 He was appointed chief justice of the High court of Himachal Pradesh on 4 April 2013.
 Thereafter he was appointed chief justice of the Madhya Pradesh High Court on 24 November 2013 and elevated to Supreme Court on 13 May 2016.

 He retired from the Supreme Court on 29 July 2022 after being on the court for 6 years, 2 months and 17 days.
-After his retirement, a detailed analysis of his judgments was published on 29 July 2022 by The Wire.

 On 27 February 2024, he was appointed as the Chairperson of Lokpal of India.
 On 10 March 2024, President of India Droupadi Murmu administered him the oath of office.